StackPointCloud/stackpoint-api-docs/source/includes/_nodepools.md

   }
 ]
 ```
-Get all the transitioning or running nodes for the specified cluster.
+Get all the transitioning or running node pools for the specified cluster.

-**Path Parameter**
+**Path Parameters**

 **Name** | **Required** | **Description**
 -----|----------|-------------